ShowPitekkate/appinventor-sources-ewpatton/appinventor/docs/markdown/reference/components/legomindstorms.md

 {:id="Ev3UltrasonicSensor.BottomOfRange" .number} *BottomOfRange*
 : Specifies the bottom of the range used for the BelowRange, WithinRange, and AboveRange events.

+{:id="Ev3UltrasonicSensor.Name" .text .ro .bo} *Name* : Gets the name of the Ev3UltrasonicSensor.

 {:id="Ev3UltrasonicSensor.SensorPort" .text .do} *SensorPort* : Specifies the sensor port that the sensor is connected to.